 Inspect the front and rear drive shaft boots (Item 1) for damage, tears, wear or leaking grease.
 If the boots exhibit any of these symptoms, they should be replaced.
 Check to see the boot clamps (Item 2) are properly positioned.
-Refer to Chapter 7 for drive shaft boot replacement.
+Refer to DRIVE SHAFT CV JOINT / BOOT REPLACEMENT , page 7.33for drive shaft boot replacement.